haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-d-sdk.md

 ## Conclusion

-This article is the very begining of that the SDK can do.
+This article is just the beginning of what the SDK can do.

-You can customize every aspect of the SDK, add loging, monitoring, session managment and more, while benefiting it once to all API operations.
+You can customize every aspect of the SDK, add logging, monitoring, session management, and more, while benefiting from it across all API operations.

-Feel free to explorer the full example source-code [open-api-based-sdk-boilerplate](https://github.com/haimkastner/open-api-based-sdk-boilerplate).
+A complete example of the SDK can be found at the following GitHub repository [open-api-based-sdk-boilerplate](https://github.com/haimkastner/open-api-based-sdk-boilerplate)

-This exmplae SDK available at NPM on [@haimkastner/open-api-based-sdk-boilerplate](https://www.npmjs.com/package/@haimkastner/open-api-based-sdk-boilerplate)
+This SDK example is available on NPM at [@haimkastner/open-api-based-sdk-boilerplate](https://www.npmjs.com/package/@haimkastner/open-api-based-sdk-boilerplate)

+Thank you for reading this article.
+We hope you found it informative and helpful.
+Enjoy exploring the capabilities of the SDK and happy coding!